MaterializeInc/materialize/doc/user/content/integrations/dbt.md

 ### Sources

-In dbt, using a [source](https://docs.getdbt.com/docs/building-a-dbt-project/using-sources) makes it possible to name and describe the data loaded into Materialize.
-You can instruct dbt to create a [source](/sql/create-source) in Materialize using the custom `source` materialization, which allows for injecting the complete source statement into your `.sql` file.
+In Materialize, a [source](/sql/create-source) describes an **external** system you want to read data from, and provides details about how to decode and interpret that data.
+You can instruct dbt to create a source using the custom `source` materialization.
+Once a source has been defined, it can be referenced from another model using the dbt [`source()`](https://docs.getdbt.com/reference/dbt-jinja-functions/source) function.

 {{< note >}}
-To connect to a Kafka broker or PostgreSQL database, you first need to create a connection that specifies access and authentication parameters.
+To connect to a Kafka broker or PostgreSQL database, you first need to [create a connection](/sql/create-connection) that specifies access and authentication parameters.
-Once created, a connection is **reusable** across multiple `CREATE SOURCE` statements.
-For more details on creating connections, check the [`CREATE CONNECTION`](/sql/create-connection) documentation page.
+Once created, a connection is **reusable** across multiple source models.
 {{</ note >}}

 {{< tabs tabID="1" >}} {{< tab "Kafka">}}